Adoration of the Blessed Sacrament

 - Pray in silence and respect others who may be adoring the Lord with you

-- Switch of the air-conditioning and return cushions to their storage area before you leave.
+- Return cushions to their storage area before you leave.